crcdng/livecoding_materials/tidal_setup.md

 Open a Powershell window and install ghcup following the instructions: https://www.haskell.org/ghcup/
 This will ask you to confirm some steps and the installation will take a while.
 It will open a second Window named "MinGW x64", make sure the installation has finished in that window as well.
 This one can take a long time.
+If that stays on the line "Downloading the latest package list from hackage.haskell.org" for say 20 minutes, close both windows and go to the next step.

 ### 3. TidalCycles

-After the previous step has finished, close both the Powershell window and the MinGW and open a new Powershell window "Run as Administrator".
+After the previous step has finished, close both the Powershell window and the MinGW and open a new Powershell window yhis time with the option "Run as Administrator".

 Then run the following commands